alannadf/Challenge2/README.md

 # Contact

-* The URL of deployed application
+* The URL of deployed application: https://alannadf.github.io/Challenge2/

 * The URL of the GitHub repository: https://github.com/alannadf/Challenge2.git